Topic Details

 <li>We will not provide any further help or assistance in using the sheet.</li>

-<li><strong>The sheet purchased is for personal use and should not be shared privately or </strong><b>publicly.</b></li>
+<li><strong>The sheet purchased is for personal use and should not be shared privately or </strong><b>publicly. </b></li>

 </ol>

-<h3><a href="https://pattu.mojo.page/freefincal-debt-fund-screener"><strong>Click here to pay Rs.
-300 and instantly download the latest debt fund screener</strong></a></h3>
+<h3><a href="https://pattu.mojo.page/freefincal-etf-tracking-error-screener">Click here to pay Rs.
+200 and download (instantly) the latest Freefincal ETF Tracking Error Screener.</a></h3>

-<p>The post <a href="https://freefincal.com/debt-and-hybrid-mutual-fund-screener-july-2025-for-selection-tracking-learning/">Debt and hybrid mutual fund screener (July 2025) for selection, tracking, learning</a> appeared first on <a href="https://freefincal.com">freefincal</a>.</p>
+<p>The post <a href="https://freefincal.com/etf-tracking-error-screener-sep-2025/">ETF tracking error screener Sep 2025</a> appeared first on <a href="https://freefincal.com">freefincal</a>.</p>

 ]]></content:encoded>

-<post-id xmlns="com-wordpress:feed-additions:1">276699</post-id> </item>
+<post-id xmlns="com-wordpress:feed-additions:1">287543</post-id> </item>

 These legal disclaimers are here because this hub is run by Google as a service.
 If you don't want to agree to these terms you can use a different hub or even run your own.
 The PubSubHubbub protocol is decentralized and free.